mkdocs-publisher/mkdocs-publisher/documentation/04_blog/v060-obsidian.md

 #### General

-- added: server watch can omit `.obsidian` directory that needs to be a part of the documentation directory that is automatically added into watch and causes server reload on (almost) any interaction with obsidian (changing settings etc.)
+- :material-plus-circle: server watch can omit `.obsidian` directory that needs to be a part of the documentation directory that is automatically added into watch and causes server reload on (almost) any interaction with obsidian (changing settings etc.)

 #### WikiLinks